CrazyForks/giant-log-viewer/README.md

 # Giant Log Viewer

-Having a 4.9 GB log file on a platform where the `less` file pager is not available?
+Needing to check a 4.9 GB log file on a platform where the `less` file pager is not available?
 Don't cry.
 This software is going to save you!

 Although it has not been explicitly tested, this software should work in the same performance and memory usage regardless of a 4 MB, 4 GB or 4 TB text file is opened, as long as it doesn't hit any [limitation](#limitations).
 The JVM is limited to use at most 80 MB heap memory (plus overheads) currently.